Credit Suisse AG Has $38.30 Million Stake in bluebird bio, Inc. (NASDAQ:BLUE)

-Credit Suisse AG trimmed its stake in shares of bluebird bio, Inc. (NASDAQ:BLUE) by 21.8% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 2,004,292 shares of the biotechnology company’s stock after selling 558,349 shares during the period.
-Credit Suisse AG owned approximately 2.97% of bluebird bio worth $38,302,000 at the end of the most recent reporting period.
+Credit Suisse AG decreased its holdings in shares of bluebird bio, Inc. (NASDAQ:BLUE) by 21.8% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 2,004,292 shares of the biotechnology company’s stock after selling 558,349 shares during the quarter.
+Credit Suisse AG owned approximately 2.97% of bluebird bio worth $38,302,000 as of its most recent SEC filing.

-A number of equities research analysts recently weighed in on BLUE shares.
-Morgan Stanley dropped their price target on shares of bluebird bio from $11.00 to $10.00 and set an “underweight” rating for the company in a research note on Thursday, January 6th.
-Royal Bank of Canada lowered their target price on shares of bluebird bio from $26.00 to $14.00 and set a “sector perform” rating for the company in a research note on Monday, November 8th.
-SVB Leerink reaffirmed a “hold” rating on shares of bluebird bio in a research note on Thursday, December 23rd.
-Berenberg Bank reaffirmed a “hold” rating and issued a $11.00 target price on shares of bluebird bio in a research note on Friday, November 12th.
-Finally, Barclays lowered their target price on shares of bluebird bio from $20.00 to $13.00 and set an “equal weight” rating for the company in a research note on Monday, November 8th.
-One analyst has rated the stock with a sell rating, fourteen have issued a hold rating, three have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Hold” and an average price target of $17.63.

-bluebird bio (NASDAQ:BLUE) last announced its earnings results on Friday, November 5th.
-The biotechnology company reported ($3.16) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($2.65) by ($0.51). bluebird bio had a negative return on equity of 76.93% and a negative net margin of 1,610.78%.
-The business had revenue of $22.70 million for the quarter, compared to analyst estimates of $39.07 million.
-During the same quarter in the previous year, the company posted ($2.94) EPS.
-The business’s revenue for the quarter was up 17.6% compared to the same quarter last year.
-On average, equities research analysts predict that bluebird bio, Inc. will post -11.42 EPS for the current year.

-In other bluebird bio news, CEO Andrew Obenshain sold 3,042 shares of the stock in a transaction on Monday, January 10th.
+In other news, CEO Andrew Obenshain sold 3,042 shares of the firm’s stock in a transaction that occurred on Monday, January 10th.
 The shares were sold at an average price of $9.36, for a total value of $28,473.12.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CAO Jessica Whitten sold 2,984 shares of the stock in a transaction on Wednesday, January 5th.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CAO Jessica Whitten sold 2,984 shares of the firm’s stock in a transaction that occurred on Wednesday, January 5th.
 The shares were sold at an average price of $10.44, for a total transaction of $31,152.96.
 The disclosure for this sale can be found here.
-Insiders have sold 10,941 shares of company stock valued at $106,476 in the last 90 days.
-2.90% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders sold 10,941 shares of company stock worth $106,476.
+Insiders own 2.90% of the company’s stock.

+A number of analysts have commented on BLUE shares.
+BMO Capital Markets cut their price target on shares of bluebird bio from $21.00 to $13.00 and set a “market perform” rating for the company in a research note on Friday, November 12th.
+The Goldman Sachs Group upgraded shares of bluebird bio from a “buy” rating to a “conviction-buy” rating in a research note on Monday, January 3rd.
+Wells Fargo & Company cut their price target on shares of bluebird bio from $25.00 to $16.00 and set an “equal weight” rating for the company in a research note on Monday, November 8th.
+Morgan Stanley cut their target price on shares of bluebird bio from $11.00 to $10.00 and set an “underweight” rating for the company in a research note on Thursday, January 6th.
+Finally, SVB Leerink restated a “hold” rating on shares of bluebird bio in a research note on Thursday, December 23rd.
+One research analyst has rated the stock with a sell rating, fourteen have assigned a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat.com, bluebird bio presently has a consensus rating of “Hold” and a consensus price target of $17.63.

 bluebird bio, Inc is a clinical-stage biotechnology company, which engages in the development of potential gene therapies for severe genetic diseases and cancer.
 Its integrated product platform includes gene therapy, cancer immunotherapy and gene editing.
 Its product pipeline includes Lenti-D, LentiGlobin, BCL11a shRNA, bb2121, and bb21217.